apptainer/apptainer-userdocs/singularity_and_docker.rst

    search path in the container (``ld.so.conf`` / ``ld.so.conf.d``), you
    should ensure the library cache is updated during the build.

-   Because Singularity runs containers read-only by default, the cache and any missing library symlinks may not be able to be updated / created at execution time.
+   Because {Project} runs containers read-only by default, the cache and any missing library symlinks may not be able to be updated / created at execution time.